 Certification also validates your practice.
+Programs that are accredited by the International Coaching Federation offer the strongest recognition in the industry.
 It offers your clients assurance that you have the skills and training necessary to do this work.
 While you don’t "need" to be certified, potential clients are going to look at your credentials as they decide whether they want to work with you.
 No credentials = fewer clients.

 What You’ll Learn

 One of the most vital things you’ll learn in a coaching program is how to help a client move from where they are today ("Here And Now") to where they want to be ("Desired Future State").
 This is the distinction that separates coaches from therapists.
 Therapy often focuses on processing the past and working with our feelings.
 In contrast, coaching looks toward the future.
 A good coach not only helps a client identify and overcome roadblocks, they also help the client to clearly articulate goals and take the steps necessary to achieve them.